 Now this is a bit tricky, to remove you cannot type

 htop, you have to specify which dependency you want to clean.
-I think this is because one of your packages may depend on the version of another package, and if you also installed another version of the same package, then if you remove both, the original program that depends on one of them may break.
+I think this is because you can have multiple versions of the same program.
+Also, one of your packages may depend on the version of another package, and if you also installed another version of the same package, and if you remove both, the original program that depends on one of them may break.

 The solution to this is to list the installed packages in your profile, and then remove by position of said program.